kartiklunkad26/persi-app/README.md

 - Create the NFS service

-      `$ cf create-service nfs Existing myVolume -c '{"share":"10.193.51.150/export/vol1"}'`
+      `$ cf create-service nfs Existing myVolume -c '{"share":"10.193.51.150/export/vol1"}'` You could also possibly use other folders in the nfs test server such as /export/vol2 or /export/vol3.
+You can also verify the files by bosh ssh into the nfs test server.

 - Deploy the app
       `cf push kitty --no-start`